safakgur/snowflakes/README.md

 and adopted by others like [Sony][sonyflake], [Discord][discord-snowflakes], [Instagram][instagram-sharding-and-ids], and more.

-This .NET library lets you create customized snowflakes by configuring the components: timestamp, sequence, and instance ID, using any integer type.
+This .NET library lets you create customized snowflakes by configuring the components:
+Timestamp, Sequence, and Instance ID, using any integer type.

 ## Layout

-Traditional snowflakes are 64-bit IDs, where only 63 bits are used for one to fit in a signed integer, hence the examples in this document show `long` (signed 64-bit) usage for compatibility.
+Traditional snowflakes are 64-bit IDs, where only 63 bits are used for one to fit in a signed integer.
+The library defaults to `long`/`Int64` snowflakes for maximum compability, but allows other integer types to be used when desired.
+There are examples of this later in this document.
-But the library allows using other integer types ([`IBinaryInteger<T>`][dotnet-ibinaryinteger] implementations) as well, both signed and unsigned.

 There are three standard components that make up a snowflake: